droglenc/NCMTH107/resources/Syllabus-Current.md

 #### Midterm Grades
 I will submit a "midterm grade" for you approximately half-way through the semester.
 This grade will by my best guess at your lowest possible final grade.
 I assign this "worst-case" midterm grade because I believe that it is better to know the worst rather than the best-case scenario at that point of the semester and the material at the end of the semester is a little more difficult than the material at the beginning of the semester.
 Of course, see me if you have questions about your midterm grade.

-#### Working Together
-You may **WORK TOGETHER** on module preparations and assignments but you must **INDEPENDENTLY PRODUCE** what you turn in.
-In other words, you may discuss assignments together and even make plans for how to answer the questions or perform the calculations together, but the calculations must be your own and your written answers must be in your own words.
-It is also fine to compare *independently produced* answers as long as you discuss how to correct incorrect answers rather than just copying another person's answer.
-Also, note that one need not copy verbatim someone else's work to violate this policy; i.e., a slight change to someone else's answer is not acceptable.

-Copying the work of a student from a previous semester is also a violation of this policy.

-If I suspect that you are violating this policy then I will follow the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"}.
-Note that the penalty for non-compliance can range from a zero on the assignment to failure of the course.

-You can **NOT** work together on the **Capstone Assignment.** Failure to meet this policy will result in a zero for the capstone assignment.

-Please let me know if you have any questions or concerns about this policy.

 ----